Dundas Skyline Drive-in, c. 1950s (Source: www.drive-insdownunder.com.au)

 Lost Landmark 4: The Pennant Hills Wireless Station

-For nearly fifty years one of the most important telecommunications stations in the world was based in North Rocks.
+For nearly fifty years one of the most important telecommunications stations in the world was based in Carlingford.
 A famous local landmark, the station’s 400-foot mast was visible for miles around.

 The station was constructed in 1911 by the Australian Postal Service.
 As an indication of its then state-of-the-art capabilities, in 1913, the explorer Douglas Mawson used the station to pick up and relay signals during his famous expedition to Antarctica.